CiscoSE/NexusProgrammability/docs/Telemetry/gNMI/3-certificate.md

 #### Add the subjectAltName option

-Add the 'subjectAltName=${ENV::SAN}' option to the intermediate/openssl.cnf file under the [ server_cert ] section.
+Add the `subjectAltName=${ENV::SAN}` option to the intermediate/openssl.cnf file under the [ server_cert ] section.
 The final configuration for this section can be seen below:

 ```
 [ server_cert ]